 Pastoral Resources for Clergy

 ‘Who Cares for the Carers?’ is the United Dioceses of Dublin & Glendalough’s pastoral support initiative for clergy.
-It will equip clergy and provide resources for dealing with issues they face in ordained ministry.
+It equips clergy and provides resources for dealing with issues they face in ordained ministry.

 ‘Who Cares for the Carers?’ is a pastoral support initiative for clergy in the United Dioceses of Dublin & Glendalough.
-The initiative will equip clergy and provide resources for dealing with issues they face in ordained ministry.
+The initiative equips clergy and provides resources for dealing with issues they face in ordained ministry.

-‘Who Cares for the Carers’ has been put in place following the completion of The Tanner Report which highlights extensive research into issues associated with ordained life and gives scope for encouragement of a fulfilled life on the part of clergy working alongside and in partnership with others, lay and ordained.
+‘Who Cares for the Carers’ has been in place since 2017 following the completion of The Tanner Report which highlighted extensive research into issues associated with ordained life.
+It gives scope for encouragement of a fulfilled life on the part of clergy working alongside and in partnership with others, lay and ordained.

-A pilot project seeks to equip clergy, particularly those in their first incumbency, to draw together a number of approaches.
-This will include the publication of a comprehensive booklet setting out the role of clergy and committees which will be widely available and will help clergy create and maintain appropriate boundaries.
+The package seeks to equip clergy, particularly those in their first incumbency, to draw together a number of approaches.
+This includes the publication of a comprehensive booklet setting out the role of clergy and committees which is widely available to help clergy create and maintain appropriate boundaries.
 Meanwhile, all concerned are referred to the resources made available on the Church of Ireland website around these issues and to the Dignity in Church Life documentation.